salaboy/kubecon-na-keynote/README.md

 ## Who are we?

-- [Mauricio "@salaboy" Salatino](https://twitter.com/salaboy): Mauricio is a Staff Engineer for [VMware](https://vmware.com), where he works at the [Knative OSS](https://knative.dev) project as the Knative Functions working group co-lead.
-Mauricio writes in his blog [salaboy.com](https://salaboy.com) and is also writing a book called [Continuous Delivery for Kubernetes - Manning 2022](http://mng.bz/jjKP) that you get here with a 35% discount by using the the code: **ctwkubecon22**
+- [Mauricio "@salaboy" Salatino](https://twitter.com/salaboy): Mauricio is a OSS Software Engineer at [Diagrid](https://diagrid.io), where he works at the [Dapr OSS Project](https://dapr.io) and [Knative OSS](https://knative.dev) project as the Knative Functions working group co-lead.
+Mauricio writes in his blog [salaboy.com](https://salaboy.com) and  published a book with Maning [Platform Engineering on Kubernetes - Manning 2023](http://mng.bz/jjKP) that you get here with a 40% discount by using the the code: **salatino40**
 - [Whitney Lee](https://twitter.com/wiggitywhitney): Whitney is a Staff Technical Advocate for [VMware Tanzu](https://via.vmw.com/LaUJHx), and she enjoys understanding and using tools in the cloud native landscape.
 Creative and driven, [Whitney recently pivoted from an art-related career to one in tech](https://blogs.vmware.com/opensource/2022/10/20/inspirational-women-in-open-source-spotlight-on-whitney-lee/).
 She is active in the open source community, especially around CNCF projects focused on developer productivity.
 You can catch her lightboard streaming show [⚡️ Enlightning](https://via.vmw.com/EkDb) on Tanzu.TV.
 And not only does she rock at tech - she literally has toured playing in the band [Mutual Benefit](https://youtu.be/imjD7ogpKCs) on keyboards and vocals.